orsenthil/senthil.learntosolveit.com-deploy/posts/2004/09/15/the-software-developer.md

 grand, are conducted via computer operating systems, Microsoft could become the universal gatekeeper of thought.
 Microsoft has so far not been malevolent when it has exercised editorial power.
-But absolute power corrupts absolutely, and Microsoft could well end up with a new type of absolute power.Jaron Lanier
+But absolute power corrupts absolutely, and Microsoft could well end up with a new type of absolute power.{{% wikipedia article="Jaron Lanier" %}}

 Bill Gates is a prime example of the power of a smart person being focused on